DjangoGirls/organizer-manual/attendees/README.md

 Make sure you write to all people who have applied - not only to those who get in.
 It is as easy as sending the same thing to all e-mail addresses.
 Just make sure to put the addresses as BCC, so they are hidden to other people who receive the e-mail.

 It's a good idea to create a waiting-list.
-We informed them that they didn't get in, but they were very close and asked them if they will be interested to join if a spot will be available.
+We informed them that they didn't get in, but they were very close and asked them if they will be interested to join at a short notice if a spot will be available.

 ## People resigning